ironscar/unreal-engine-dev-starter/readme.md

 - Now we can also drag meshes into the blueprint viewport to give it a visual represenation along with out C++ class features
 - Compile and save, and then drag the blueprint into the level to see it work

+Caveats:
+- If you create a Blueprint from a class and then update the class like adding a new class variable etc, then the blueprint breaks
+- It says that the blueprint has an invalid parent - so far had to delete original blueprint and re-create it

 ---

 ## Create a manual timer using C++